 5. Lens Hoods

-Good lens hoods are a little difficult to find that are easy to order for the Leica Q2, but here are the best.
+Good lens hoods are a little difficult to find and are easy to order for the Leica Q2, but here are the best.

 6. UV Filter For Leica Q2

 Do you need a UV filter for the Leica Q2?
 That’s up to you.
-But the theory goes digital cameras sensors with their lenses should be adequate at reducing UV light.
-However, cameras like Leica that use fairly thin sensor stacks can get a little bit more UV contamination compared to some of the other brands, so occasionally it’s possible you will notice the positive effects of a UV filter in harsh lighting conditions on Leica cameras.
+The theory goes that digital camera sensors with their lenses should be adequate at reducing UV light.
+However, cameras like Leica that use fairly thin sensor stacks can get a little bit more UV contamination compared to some of the other brands, so occasionally, you may notice the positive effects of a UV filter in harsh lighting conditions on Leica cameras.

-I personally don’t like using UV filters if the camera lens has a nice pattern to the way it flares, since UV filters often ruin that.
-But they do come in handy to protect to lens from the environment.
-I always have a UV filter but don’t use them all the time.
+I don’t like using UV filters if the camera lens has a nice pattern to the way it flares since UV filters often ruin that.
+But they do come in handy to protect the lens from the environment.
+I always have a UV filter, but I don’t use it all the time.

 7. Leica Q2 Cases